MasterChef China

-MasterChef China is a Chinese television cooking reality show and a spin-off from the original British MasterChef in 1990.
+MasterChef China is a Chinese television cooking reality show and a based on from the original British MasterChef.
 The show is sponsored by Joyoung and Zwiliing.
 Contestants from all over China have competed on the show.
 It is a stage where ordinary people can realize their culinary dreams and show their love for food and cooking.
 What the contestants are faced with are weekly eliminations as well as team challenges.
 Fairmont Peace Hotel Executive Chef Steven Liu, popular host and "Professional Eater" Cao Kefan and the musician Jonathan Lee Tsung-sheng serve as the main judges of MasterChef China.
 The first season aired on 29 July 2012 Dragon TV.